martavia0/EU_Overview/README.md

 # EU_Overview
-Here there will be all the data, scripts, progress reports of the European Overview.¡
+Here there will be all the data, scripts, progress reports of the European Overview.